This article covers:

 Accessing the Costs entity

 The Costs entity can be accessed when you hover over the Projects Menu or from the Project View page.
-If you do not see the Costs entity, make sure that the entity has been enabled on your instance and that your user group has been granted access to the entity.
+If you do not see the Costs entity, make sure that your user group has been granted access.

 For more information about setting up user group access rights, read the following knowledge base article.